insperatum/text-patterns/README.md

 - [ ] When removing library item, delete other redundant items that are only referenced by it

 Trace:
+- [X] Pitman-Yor Process
 - [ ] Move state (other than observations) into concept itself
 - [ ] Clean up CRPRegexConcept.
-Currently concepts not in baseConcepts don't get scored in addConcept and CRPconcept has no prior on whether it has regex or CRP inside
+Currently CRPconcept has no prior on whether it has regex or CRP inside (and concepts not in baseConcepts don't get scored in addConcept)
 - [X] Rich concepts get richer (DP?)
 - [ ] Move all model logic out of trace.py
 - [ ] Make it clearer which functions mutate, and also when a returned trace is clean/dirty